saurabhthareja90/deploy-flask-app-as-code/README.md

     ****ansible-playbook -i Hosts configure-server.yml****

-9. open browser of your choice and goto the public-ip address of the server. it will load the flask application.
+9. Open browser of your choice and goto the ***public-ip*** address of the server.
+It will load the flask application.